-An Awardee may elect to enter into an Exclusive License under Section 100606(c), which requires the Awardee to:
+An Awardee may elect to enter into an Exclusive License under Section VI.C, which requires the Awardee to:

-1) Document licensee development and commercialization capabilities;

-2) Include terms addressing all reasonably anticipated therapeutic and diagnostic uses in the license; and

-3) Include license terms describing a commercial development plan with appropriate benchmarks, remedies for failure to develop, and grounds for modification or termination
+- 1) Document licensee development and commercialization capabilities; - 2) Include terms addressing all reasonably anticipated therapeutic and diagnostic uses in the license; and - 3) Include license terms describing a commercial development plan with appropriate benchmarks, remedies for failure to develop, and grounds for modification or termination.

-[23.]: Awardees who elect to enter Exclusive Licenses for a CIRM-Funded Invention or CIRM-Funded Technology are required under Section 100606(c)(1) to "document the development and commercialization capabilities" of the intended licensee before entering the arrangement.
+[25.]: Awardees who elect to enter Exclusive Licenses for a CIRM-Funded Invention or CIRM-Funded Technology are required under Section VI.C.1. to "document the development and commercialization capabilities" of the intended licensee before entering the arrangement.
 Does this prohibit Awardees from extending such licenses to start up companies and other entities which may not have fully developed capabilities at the time the contract is signed?

-Answer: No. The IP regulations do not prohibit Awardees from entering Exclusive Licenses with start up companies or other entities that lack well established development and commercialization capabilities at the time the license is entered.
-However, an Awardee must document the development and commercialization capabilities of any intended exclusive licensee prior to entering into an Exclusive License and must monitor the licensee's compliance and progress with the development plan.
+Answer: No. The CIRM Regulation does not prohibit Awardees from entering Exclusive Licenses with start up companies or other entities that lack well established development and commercialization capabilities at the time the license is entered.
+However, an Awardee must document the development and commercialization capabilities of any intended exclusive licensee prior to entering into an Exclusive License and must monitor the Licensee's compliance and progress with the development plan.

-[24.]
-If an invention arises during the CIRM-Funded Research, do CIRM's regulations attach to that invention?
+[26.]
+If an invention arises during the CIRM-Funded Project, does the CIRM regulation attach to that invention?

-Answer: In addition to CIRM-Funded Technology (in Question 18 above), CIRM's revenue sharing obligations may apply to certain inventions.
+Answer: As noted in Question [5] above, CIRM's revenue sharing obligations may apply to certain inventions.
 The answer depends on when the invention was "conceived" and "reduced to practice."
-Similar to Bayh-Dole though narrower, CIRM's regulations attach to "CIRM-

-Funded Inventions."
-That term is defined to reach inventions arising from CIRM-Funded Research that are either:
+Similar to Bayh-Dole though narrower, the CIRM's regulation attaches to "CIRM-Funded Inventions."
+That term is defined to reach inventions arising from the CIRM-Funded Project that are either: